ishaanpathak/freetube-dualboot-sync/README.md

    The script will run at boot automatically from now on.

+## NOTE: I have used LLM to refactor this script

+- This README has been created by an LLM based on the context of the script.
+- Also, the script was refactored and split into parts using LLM too.

 ## License:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.